TransformerG2G: Adaptive time-stepping for learning temporal graph embeddings using transformers: Methodology

-During preprocessing, the original adjacency matrices $A_t$, with shape $(n_t, n_t)$, are modified to obtain $\tilde{A}_t$, ensuring that all the modified adjacency matrices have the same shape of $(n, n)$.
-Here $n = max(\{ |\mathcal{V} _1|, |\mathcal{V} _2|, \cdots , |\mathcal{V} _T|\})$ is the maximum number of nodes across all timestamps, and any nodes absent during a timestamp are represented using zeroes, indicating no connections.
-The TransformerG2G model takes as input the node history represented by the sequence $(v_i^{t-l}, \cdots, v_i^{t-1}, v_i^t)$, where $v_i^t \in \mathbb{R}^n $ and $v_i^t$ corresponds to the $i$th row of $\tilde{A}_t$.
-These input vectors are first projected to a $d$-dimensional space using a linear transformation, followed by a vanilla positional encoding.
-The resulting vectors are then processed by an encoder block, which outputs a sequence of vectors.
-The output vectors of the encoder block are concatenated and nonlinearly mapped to obtain a single vector.
-This vector is then fed through the projection heads to obtain the embeddings $\mu_i^t \in \mathbb{R}^{L_0}$ and $\Sigma_i^t \in \mathbb{R}^{L_0}$, representing the node $v_i^t$.
+During preprocessing, the original adjacency matrices $A_t$, with shape $(n_t, n_t)$, are modified to obtain the modified adjacency matrix $\tilde{A}_t$, ensuring that all the modified adjacency matrices have the same shape of $(n, n)$.
+Here $n = \lvert \cup_{t=1}^{T}{V_t}\rvert\ $ is the maximum number of nodes across all timestamps, and if a node is absent from the graph snapshot during a particular timestamp, the row and column in $\tilde{A}$ corresponding to that node is filled with zeroes, indicating that node is not connected with any of the other nodes.
+The TransformerG2G model takes as input the node history of a node \textit{i} represented by a sequence of vectors $(v_i^{t-l}, \cdots, v_i^{t-1}, v_i^t)$, where $v_i^t \in \mathbb{R}^n $ and $v_i^t$ corresponds to the $i$th row of $\tilde{A}_t$.
+Every vector in this input sequence is first projected to a $d$-dimensional space using a linear layer, followed by adding a vanilla positional encoding to it.
+In our work, we use the same positional encoding as in \citep{vaswani2017attention}.
+The resulting sequence of $d$-dimensional vectors is then processed by an encoder block, which outputs another sequence of $d$-dimensional vectors.
+The encoder block used has the same architecture as the original transformer paper \cite{vaswani2017attention}, and consists of i) a self-attention layer, ii) a residual connection followed by layer normalization (add \& norm), iii) a feed-forward network, and again a iv) residual connection followed by layer normalization (add \& norm).
+The sequence of output vectors from the encoder block is concatenated and passed through a linear layer followed by $tanh$ activation to obtain a single vector $h_i$.
+This vector is then fed through two projection heads to obtain the embeddings $\mu_i^t \in \mathbb{R}^{L_o}$ and $\sigma_i^t \in \mathbb{R}^{L_o}$, representing the node $v_i^t$.
+The projection head to obtain the mean vector consists of a linear layer, i.e., $\mu_i = h_iW_{\mu} + b_{\mu}$, and the projection head to obtain the covariance vector consists of a linear layer with $elu$ activation, i.e., $\sigma_i = elu(h_i W_{\Sigma} + b_{\Sigma}) + 1,$ to ensure the positivity of the covariance vector.
 The self-attention mechanism in the encoder block enables the model to learn the information from the node's historical context while predicting the node's embedding.
 Specifically, we employ the scaled dot-product attention mechanism \cite{vaswani2017attention} in our TransformerG2G model, defined as follows.